British Journal of Medical and Health Research · Scientific Writing Guide

 5. Harvard Referencing Style

-The Harvard referencing style follows an author–date citation system and is widely used in academic and research writing.
-In this format, the author’s surname and year of publication are cited within the text, while complete bibliographic details are listed at the end of the manuscript in the reference section.
+The Harvard referencing style follows an author-date citation system and is widely used in academic and research writing.
+In this format, the author’s surname and year of publication are cited within the text, while complete bibliographic details are listed at the end of the manuscript.

 Example